The Romance Languages and Literatures (For 2015–2016 academic year)

 or SPAN 490

 during one of the semesters of the senior year and writes a paper of significant length and depth.
-The quality of the paper determines whether the student receives honors (A– or higher required) or merely a grade.
+The quality of the paper determines whether the student receives honors (A– or higher required).

 or SPAN 491